ChenShunjieHENU/2024-7-10_distribution_fitting_analysis/README.md

 # 2024-7-10_distribution_fitting_analysis
-Code for distribution fitting analysis
-The source code for "Deciphering gene expression patterns using large-scale transcriptomic data and its applications"
+Code for distribution fitting analysis, source code for "Deciphering gene expression patterns using large-scale transcriptomic data and its applications"